the-turing-way/the-turing-way/book/content/research_compendia/research_compendia.md

 <!--- TODO: add image of package with code, text, graphs, questionnaires, ... -->

-## How this will help you/ why this is useful
+## How this will help you/why this is useful

 A research compendium combines all elements of your project, allowing others to reproduce your work, and should be the final product of your research project.
 Publishing a research compendium (rather than just publishing a paper) allows access to your input, the analysis, and, if the compendium can be executed, the resulting output.